Abortion in New Zealand: Health Practitioners Competence Assurance Act 2003

-Care of Child Act 2004
+Care of Children Act 2004

-Section 38 of the Care of Child Act 2004 allows a young woman under the age of 16 to consent to an abortion but that she must still go through the process outlined in the CS&A Act 1977.
+Section 38 of the Care of Children Act 2004 allows a young woman under the age of 16 to consent to an abortion but that she must still go through the process outlined in the CS&A Act 1977.

 History

 19th century and early 20th century

 English law, applied in New Zealand in 1840, outlawed abortion.
 In 1867, the New Zealand Parliament made it an offence to cause a miscarriage.
-Under the law, abortionists were considered criminals while the woman seeking an abortion was considered an accomplice to the crime.
+Under the law, abortion providers were considered criminals while the woman seeking an abortion was considered an accomplice to the crime.
 If a woman induced her own abortion, she was considered a criminal under the law.
 Therapeutic abortions were available under limited circumstances such as when the woman's life or mental health was in serious danger.
 During the late 1930s, this right was extended by a court judgment.
 However, abortion was still strongly frowned upon by society with many doctors refusing to perform terminations.

 In 1936 the First Labour Government of New Zealand set up a committee, led by D.G.
 McMillan, to inquire about the incidence of septic abortion in New Zealand.
 The report estimated that at least 13 in every 100 pregnancies ended in criminal abortion, that number having increased over the five years prior.
 In the same time period, while maternal deaths had dropped, the number of deaths due to septic abortions had increased, accounting for two-fifths of total maternal mortality.
 Based on evidence heard before the committee, it was found that a major reason for abortions was a change in social outlook, "particularly towards the rearing of large families" and "an attitude of pitying superiority towards the woman with many children."
 Other reasons included lack of suitable housing in cities, lack of help for women in performing domestic labour, and the widespread use of ineffective methods of contraception.

 In the 1930s, Isabel Annie Aves was tried four times for "unlawfully using an instrument with intent to procure a miscarriage" without conviction.
 In the 1940s, activists such as Alice Bush advocated for access to doctor-provided abortions.